eldhoaleyas/Redcat-Restaurant_Order_Processor/README.md

  -Python3.
  -Streamlit

--Clone the Repository:git clone https://github.com/eldhoaleyas/Redcat-Restaurant_Order_Processor.git
+-Clone the Repository:git clone https://github.com/eldhoaleyas/Redcat-Restaurant_Order_Processor.git (or open the master branch in vscode codespaces to run the repo in cloud)
 -Create and Activate Virtual Environment:It is crucial to work inside a virtual environment to manage dependencies.
 -Create the environment:python3 -m venv .venv -Activate the environment: source .venv/bin/activate